cauanrricardo/selenium-webdriver-automation/03-introduction-testNG/src/main/java/com/testautomation/core/Readme.md

-# 📂 Project Structure
+## 📂 Project Structure

-The source code is located in the `main/java` directory under the package com.testautomation.core`.
+The source code is located in the `src/main/java` directory under the package `com.testautomation.core`.

-The `com.testautomation.core` package contain main classes:
+The package currently contains the following main class:

+---

 ### `DriverFactory.java`